-Mountain biking in Greyton
+Mountain Biking in Greyton / Genadendal

-The Greyton locals are always keen to share knowledge of the trails as well as offer training to anyone who feels the need to brush up first before hitting the mountainside.
-Explore several farms that allow riding by prior arrangement and even take part in some of the cycling events that happen here each year.
-These include the Greyton MTB Classic, Dirtopia MTB Festival and The Greyton Tour, as well as the Genadendal Mission MTB and Trail Run.Read Less
+You can explore several farms that allow riding by prior arrangement and even enter into some of the annual cycling events.
+These include the Greyton MTB Classic, Dirtopia MTB Festival, The Greyton Tour and the Genadendal Mission MTB and Trail Run.